k8sgpt-ai/k8sgpt/README.md

 ***Note**:
   - k8gpt will not mask the above analysers because they do not send any identifying information except **Events** analyser.
-  - Masking for **Events** analyser is scheduled for 2023 Q4, k8gpt V2 version. _Further research has to be made to understand the patterns and be able to mask the sensitive parts of an event like pod name, namespace etc._
+  - Masking for **Events** analyzer is scheduled in the near future as seen in this [issue](https://github.com/k8sgpt-ai/k8sgpt/issues/560). _Further research has to be made to understand the patterns and be able to mask the sensitive parts of an event like pod name, namespace etc._

 - The following are the list of fields which are not **being masked**:-